About Us

 Is A Yoga Teacher Training In India Right For You?

-Here at Punyah yoga, we prioritize the comfort of our students and strive to create an environment that is relaxing and serene while also stimulating the spiritual side of our students with the atmosphere and with open discussions.
-We want to accommodate our students who are used to western cleanliness and comforts, so our facilities are all clean and westernized, complete with hot water and proper toilets.
+Here at Punyah Yoga, we prioritize the comfort of our students and strive to create an environment that is both relaxing and spiritually enriching.
+We maintain a serene atmosphere and foster open discussions.
+To accommodate those accustomed to Western standards, our facilities are clean and fully equipped with hot water and proper toilets.

 Namaste.